chipturner/pxhist/README.md

 - P3: explore using pxh for interactive shell incremental history search
-- P3: create and document workflow for incremental updates, particularly for shells that don't support updating realtime (e.g. backfill from mysql history periodically)
+- P3: create and document workflow for incremental updates, particularly for shells that don't support updating real-time (e.g. backfill from mysql history periodically)

 ### Misc